BlueQuartzSoftware/simplnx/wrapping/python/docs/source/DataObjects.rst

 data in simplnx/DREAM3D.
 The Python API is intentially limited to getting a Numpy.View() so that python developers can have a consistent well known interace to the DataArray_.
 The programmer will never need to create from scratch a **DataStore** object.
-They should be fetched from a created DataArray_ by executing the :ref:`Create Data Array <CreateDataArray>` filter.
+They should be fetched from a created DataArray_ by executing the :ref:`Create Data Array <CreateDataArrayFilter>` filter.

 .. py:class:: DataStore